Skip to main content

 The entry point for small teams is approximately $4,000 to $8,000 per year covering the core ATS workflow: job postings, pipeline management, interview scheduling, and offer management.
 The upper end of the market: full enterprise deployments with advanced CRM, automation, and analytics: consistently lands between $60,000 and $140,000 annually.

-One of the most common questions for procurement teams is: "How long does it take to switch to Lever?"
+One of the most common questions from procurement teams is about the cost and timeline to switch your ATS mid-contract.
+If you are migrating to Leverβ€”or conversely, evaluating how much it costs to migrate from Greenhouse or Lever to a modern ATSβ€”the timeline heavily dictates your professional services bill.
 In 2026, the benchmark for a standard Lever implementation is 4 to 8 weeks.

-- Week 1-2: Data Migration: If you are moving from a legacy ATS like Greenhouse or Taleo, expect 14 days for the initial data map and validation.
+• Week 1-2: Data Migration: If you are moving from a legacy ATS like Greenhouse or Taleo, expect 14 days for the initial data map and validation.

-- Week 3-4: Workflow Configuration: This is where you map your interview stages, feedback forms, and approval chains.
+• Week 3-4: Workflow Configuration: This is where you map your interview stages, feedback forms, and approval chains.

-- Week 5-6: Integration Setup: Syncing your email, calendar, and Slack.
+• Week 5-6: Integration Setup: Syncing your email, calendar, and Slack.
 If you need complex HRIS integrations (Workday, Rippling), this can add 2 weeks.

-- Week 7-8: Training & Go-Live: Training your hiring managers and recruiters on the new interface.
+• Week 7-8: Training & Go-Live: Training your hiring managers and recruiters on the new interface.

 If you have a clean candidate database and no complex migrations, an "Accelerated Implementation" can be done in as little as 21 days.

-Lever's Pricing Tiers: Essential, Professional, and Enterprise
+Lever ATS Pricing Plans (2026): Essential, Professional, and Enterprise

-| AI candidate matching & interview tools | ❌ | Add-on | ✅ |
+AI candidate matching & interview tools❌Add-onβœ…

 The Professional (TalentSuite) tier is where the majority of growing companies land.
 It is the point where Lever's combined ATS + CRM value proposition becomes real: you get advanced automation and the full nurture suite without needing a separate sourcing tool.